skypixie/LostAndFound/README.md

 ## Plot
 A boy who loved reading comics was sent to an another world! 🌎

-It has monsters and the citizens are suffereing... 😢
+It has monsters and the citizens are suffering... 😢

 They ask the young hero for help and he decides to help them, of course. 😎